CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

 Inspection plots
 -------------------
 Upon ingest to ALTA, inspection plots showing various views of data quality are created.
 The majority of these plots show the behavior per compound beam, with different slices of the data to highlight different aspects of quality.
-Example inspection plots can be found ` <https://alta.astron.nl/science/inspectionplots/190411002>`_.
+Example inspection plots can be found `here <https://alta.astron.nl/science/inspectionplots/190411002>`_.
 These plots are\:

     * Amplitude(all): Amplitude across all beams, averaged over all parameters
     * Amplitude f(time): Amplitude across all beams, concentric circles as a function of time inwards (start * to end)